 November 28 to November 29, 2015

 Surrey Art Gallery, in partnership with South of Fraser Inter Arts Collective (SOFIA/c) and Simon Fraser University's English Department, present the Sound Thinking symposium Voicing the City In/verse: Reading Surrey and the Super-Suburb.
-This two-day symposium features the work of poets, fiction writers, spoken word artists, sound artists, and storytellers who read, speak, and voice the experiences of the "super-suburb", a space formerly on the periphery, but increasingly the centre of metropolitan socioeconomic life.
+This two-day symposium in two different locations features the work of poets, fiction writers, spoken word artists, sound artists, and storytellers who read, speak, and voice the experiences of the "super-suburb," a space formerly on the periphery, but increasingly the centre of metropolitan socioeconomic life.

 The region South of the Fraser River is the quintessential super-suburb (a term sometimes used to describe suburbs with populations that exceed 250,000).
 Here, both the past and potential story of the future is palpable in this area's literature and everyday speech.
 The communities of Surrey, Langley, Delta, and White Rock all coalesce to form a rapidly sprawling narrative of post-war civic expansion and settlement where the world of cul-de-sacs, "a" and "b" streets, and community spaces intersect with indigenous oral histories of place and meaning.
 In these locations, European colonial settlement patterns converged with migration from Asia, Africa, Latin America, and the Middle East to form new neighbourhoods and a new kind of suburb that is both culturally and linguistically diverse.

-Rather than a suburb on the edge of the Vancouver metropolis, Surrey more and more resembles a downtown centre in its own right.
-Urban theorists are also observing this city-suburb inversion in other areas across Canada.
-Industrial activities, new migrant settlement patterns, and small businesses formerly located in urban centres are now located in the new super-suburbs that have grown on the edge of the old urban core.
-This process of inversion includes a rapid increase of cultural production in the visual arts, music, theatre, and literature.
+Once known only as a suburb on the edge of Vancouver, Surrey is now widely recognized as a city.
+Urban theorists are observing this city-suburb inversion in other areas across Canada.
+Industrial activities, contemporary migrations, and small businesses formerly concentrated in urban centres are now located in the new super suburbs that have grown on the edge of the old urban core.
+This change also results in a rapid increase of cultural production in the visual arts, music, theatre, and literature.

 Sound Thinking 2015 examines the rich literary and spoken word output of Canada's super-suburb, specifically Surrey and its surrounding South of the Fraser region.
 Here, poets, novelists, and spoken word artists have been working for decades and are working in greater numbers to portray and depict these complex and changing spaces.